gregorvilkner/VibeCon-SMIP---How-to-Vibe-Code-on-ThinkIQ/docs/WORKFLOW.md

 *call* them through MCP to see real data.
 Source code plus live introspection in one chat session.

+One downstream effect worth naming: **prompts get shorter**.
+When the LLM has the whole repo as context, you don't spell out file paths, conventions, or stack choices — those are all there to read.
+Talk in intent, not specs.
+The prompts elsewhere in this doc reflect that.
+If you find yourself writing a long technical prompt with file paths and substitution rules, that's usually a sign you don't trust the context — fix the context (load more of the repo), not the prompt.

 ## The recommended path

 The temptation, especially with an LLM in the loop, is to skip straight to